Arboretum Nature Area

 Access and Parking

-Limited City of Ann Arbor metered street parking is available at Nichols Arboretum on Washington Heights and on Observatory Street.
+Limited metered street parking is available at Nichols Arboretum on Washington Heights and on Observatory Street.
 Street metered parking charges apply Monday-Saturday, 8 a.m.-6 p.m.; free Sundays and holidays.
-Visitors may park in the University of Michigan blue lot M28 on Washington Heights for free after 5 p.m. weekdays and on weekends.
-Visitors with University of Michigan blue passes may park at M28 and M95 on Washington Heights or in M34 on Observatory.
+Visitors may park in the University of Michigan blue lot M28 on Washington Heights for free after 5 p.m. on weekdays and all day on weekends.
 For more information on parking on central campus and the hospital area visit the university’s parking site.
 There are bike racks at the park entrance.

 Public Transportation